Advertisement

 • Urgency, or how badly you have to urinate

-• Frequency, or how often you have to urinate; eight-plus times in 24 hours is considered a sign of OAB
+• Frequency, or how often you have to urinate; eight or more times in 24 hours is considered a sign of OAB

-• Nocturia, or urination at night; going more than once per evening could be a sign of OAB
+• Nocturia, or urination at night; going more than once could be a sign of OAB

 • Incontinence, or the leakage of urine

-Though it's not usually a serious health problem, OAB symptoms can be messy, inconvenient and emotionally taxing.
-People with the condition often report feeling embarrassed, stressed, lonely and depressed.
-Many have problems with social activities, work, intimacy and even sleep—often torpedoed by bathroom emergencies and leakage.
+Though it's not usually a serious health problem, OAB symptoms can be messy, inconvenient, and emotionally taxing.
+People with the condition often report feeling embarrassed, stressed, lonely, and depressed.
+Many have difficulties with social activities, work, intimacy, and even sleep, which can be interrupted by bathroom emergencies and leakage.

 While OAB symptoms occasionally recede within in a few months, they often take years to get under control.
-Still, with proper diagnosis and OAB treatment, most people with the condition can lead a fulfilling life.
+Still, with proper diagnosis and OAB treatment, most people with the condition can improve their quality of life.

 Who's at risk?

-Though OAB can happen to anyone, some people are more prone than others, and the chances increase for all of us as we age.
-Women, have a slightly higher risk than men, thanks to bladder changes after menopause.
+Though OAB can happen to anyone, some people are more prone than others.
+The chances increase for all of us as we age.
+Women have a slightly higher risk than men, as well, due to bladder changes after menopause.

 • Certain medications